The Art of Washing

 In the early days of Hairstory Studio, we invited an expert in Japanese hair washing technique to help us elevate the experience through scalp massage.
 Aside from helping us help clients feel less stressed, we realized that she taught us the perfect method for using New Wash to create an experience that shampoo simply can’t.

-Massage increases blood flow, which can help with fatigue, stress, and headaches.
+Massage increases blood flow to the scalp, which can help with fatigue, stress, and headaches.
 This is especially true when massaging the scalp, which also benefits the hair follicles and can help hair grow faster.
 But we learned that massaging the scalp every time you use New Wash also helps it clean better.

 Proper washing involves 3 kinds of energy: Chemical (which you have in New Wash); thermal (from the hot water in your shower); and mechanical (literally at your fingertips).
 Use all 3 when washing your hair.
 First, get it wet.
 Apply enough New Wash to completely coat your hair and scalp; don’t skimp.
 Those with fine or very oily hair are often cautious about the consistency of New Wash - they associate it with heavy conditioners and moisturizers.
 Don’t get precious about the amount you use.
 Using too little will limit New Wash’s contact with oil and dirt, and it won’t be able to clean your scalp and hair.
 New Wash doesn’t foam, so let that idea go – and step away from the water stream while you’re using it so it doesn’t get diluted.